youngwt/Developer-Test/ShoppingCart/README.md

 This project is comprised of 2 main parts, a dotnet 6 API for the backend and a Vue project for the front end.
 To run the API project locally use visual studio to open the ShoppingCart solution and build and run the project.
-To run the front end you will need to have up to date versions of node, npm and the Vue cli
+To run the front end you will need to have up to date versions of node, npm and the Vue cli To install the Vue cli:
 ` npm install -g @vue/cli `

-To run the project in a terminal window:
+To run the project in a terminal window go to the ShoppingCart.Web folder:

 ` npm run serve `